waico/SKAB/README.md

 	│   │   ├── 14.csv
 	│   │   ├── 15.csv
 	│   │   ├── 16.csv
 	│   ├── other                   # Data obtained from the other experiments │   │   ├── 13.csv              # Sharply behavior of rotor imbalance
 	│   │   ├── 14.csv              # Linear behavior of rotor imbalance
 	│   │   ├── 15.csv              # Step behavior of rotor imbalance
 	│   │   ├── 16.csv              # Dirac delta function behavior of rotor imbalance
 	│   │   ├── 17.csv              # Exponential behavior of rotor imbalance
 	│   │   ├── 18.csv              # The slow increase in the amount of water in the circuit
 	│   │   ├── 19.csv              # The sudden increase in the amount of water in the circuit
 	│   │   ├── 20.csv              # Draining water from the tank until cavitation
 	│   │   ├── 21.csv              # Two-phase flow supply to the pump inlet (cavitation)
 	│   │   ├── 22.csv              # Water supply of increased temperature
+    ├── baselines                   # Testing algorithms using the benchmark │   ├── hotelling.ipynb         # Testing by using Hotelling's T-squared statistics statistic
+	│   ├── hotelling and q.ipynb   # Testing by using Hotelling and Q statistic
+	│   ├── isolation_forest.ipynb  # Testing by using Isolation Forest algorithm
+	│   ├── autoencoder.ipynb       # Testing by using Autoencoder architecture
+	│   ├── autoencoder.h5          # Obtained weights of the specific Autoencoder model
+	│   ├── lstm.ipynb              # Testing by using Long Short Term Memory architecture
+	│   ├── lstm.h5                 # Obtained weights of the specific LSTM model
-    ├── test                    # Automated tests (alternatively `spec` or `tests`) ├── utils                   # Tools and utilities
+    ├── utils                       # Tools and utilities
-    │   ├── evaluating.py       #
+    │   ├── evaluating.py           # Implemenation of FAR, MAR, ADD, NAB, evaluation metrics
-    │   ├── t2.py               #
+    │   ├── t2.py                   # Implemenation of Hotelling and Q statistics
     ├── .gitignore
     ├── LICENSE
     └── README.md